Paul Goldschmidt Player Props: Cardinals vs. Rockies

-After going 2-for-3 with two RBI in his last game, Paul Goldschmidt and the St. Louis Cardinals take on the Colorado Rockies (who will hand the ball to Kyle Freeland) at 8:40 PM ET on Tuesday.
+After going 1-for-4 with two RBI in his last game, Paul Goldschmidt and the St. Louis Cardinals take on the Colorado Rockies (who will hand the ball to Jose Urena) at 3:10 PM ET on Wednesday.

 Paul Goldschmidt Game Info & Props vs. the Rockies